Gal919/Movie-Web-App/README.md

 Alows to search for a movie, see his info and add him to favorites list.

 ## About the application
- React app using external api and localStorage.
+ React SPA using external api and localStorage.
+ The app is developed with React hooks, coustom hooks, React Router and using context.
  The app has three main components:

 - **Home component:**